-Good Samaritan Medical Center and Midtown Imaging are excited to offer 3D Mammography
+Good Samaritan Medical Center Outpatient Imaging is excited to offer 3D Mammography

-Good Samaritan Medical Center and Midtown Imaging are proud to offer advanced 3D mammography (breast tomosynthesis) designed for more accurate breast cancer screening.
+Good Samaritan Medical Center Outpatient Imaging is proud to offer advanced 3D mammography (breast tomosynthesis) designed for more accurate breast cancer screening.
 3D mammography allows the radiologist to examine breast tissue one layer at a time, making fine details more visible because they are no longer hidden by tissue.

 Increasing Cancer Detection with Less False Alarms

 3D Mammography screening has shown an increase in cancer detection and a decrease in false alarms, according to a study published in The American Medical Association.
 Even more, the recall tests for women who had 3D mammography compared to women with conventional mammography was 36.6 percent lower, according to a study published by Yale School of Medicine.
 3D mammograms will get you the answers you need, without the worry.

 Decrease in false alarms due to abnormalities

 Fine details are more visible and are less likely to be hidden by overlapping tissue

 Why is there a need for tomosynthesis breast exams?
 What are the benefits?

 With conventional digital mammography, the radiologist is viewing all the complexities of your breast tissue in a flat image.
 Sometimes breast tissue can overlap, giving the illusion of normal breast tissue looking like an abnormal area.